Running Jobs with Partitioned Datasets¶

 Exploring a Flow with Multiple Partitioned Datasets¶

-When we select to build a dataset in the Flow or run a recipe, Dataiku DSS displays the “build configuration”.
+When we select to build a dataset in the Flow or run a recipe, Dataiku displays the “build configuration”.
 We can choose between a non-recursive or a recursive job–the behavior remains the same.
-The difference is that DSS is asking us to select the partition or partitions we want to work with.
+The difference is that Dataiku is asking us to select the partition or partitions we want to work with.
 This is similar to the option displayed in a visual recipe’s configuration window.

 When we view a partitioned job, we can see the activities.
 Each activity informs us about the partition it was building.